 - 1. When the existence of the contract is in issue, Instruction 30:1 and contract formation Instructions 30:2-30:9 should be considered.
 If the existence of the contract is not disputed, the jury may be advised that the parties do not dispute that a contract was formed, but dispute that there was a breach or the amount of damages caused by any breach, or both.
 See Chapter 2 (statement of the case to be determined). - 2.
-This instruction should be modified as appropriate to reflect the positions of plaintiff, counter-plaintiff, defendant and counter-defendant in the case.
+This instruction should be modified as appropriate to reflect the positions of plaintiff, counter-plaintiff, defendant, and counter-defendant.

-- 3. Paragraph 3 of this instruction should be used only if the plaintiff's performance or substantial performance of the contract is a condition precedent to plaintiff's right to recover under the contract. - 4.
-This instruction may be appropriately modified in cases involving particular kinds of contracts, e.g., a suit on a promissory note, to set forth in terms more relevant to the case the facts that are in dispute and that the plaintiff must prove in order to recover.
-For cases involving performance of construction contracts, see Instruction 30:49 and the Notes on Use and Source and Authority to that Instruction.
-See Part F of this chapter for other contracts.
-For instructions dealing with breach of employment contract claims, see Chapter 31. - 5.
-Depending on the facts in dispute, e.g., third party beneficiary, other paragraphs should be included which will properly present the factual issues in dispute to the jury. - 6.
-If the defendant has put no affirmative defense in issue or there is insufficient evidence to support a defense, the last two paragraphs should be omitted. - 7.
+- 3. When a plaintiff claims a breach of the implied duty of good faith and fair dealing, paragraph 2 should be modified to "the defendant failed to act fairly and in good faith in performing (insert the discretionary contract term that the plaintiff alleges defendant did not perform fairly and in good faith)" and Instruction 30:16 should be given. - 4.
+Paragraph 3 of this instruction should be used only if there is evidence that the plaintiff did not substantially perform or was not excused from performance. - 5.
+This instruction may be modified in cases involving particular kinds of contracts, e.g., a suit on a promissory note, to set forth in terms more relevant to the case the facts that are in dispute and that the plaintiff must prove in order to recover.
+See Part F of this chapter for elements of liability for alleged breaches of construction and real estate commission contracts.
+For instructions dealing with breach of employment contract claims, see Chapter 31. - 6.
+Depending on the facts in dispute, e.g., third party beneficiary, additional paragraphs should be included which will properly present the factual issues in dispute to the jury. - 7.
+If the defendant has put no affirmative defense in issue or if there is insufficient evidence to support a defense, the last two paragraphs should be omitted. - 8.
 Although mitigation of damages is an affirmative defense (see Instruction 5:2), only rarely, if ever, will it be a complete defense.
 For this reason, mitigation should not be identified as an affirmative defense in the concluding paragraphs of this instruction.
-Instead, if supported by sufficient evidence, Instruction 5:2 should be given along with the damages instruction appropriate to the claim and the evidence in the case. - 8.
-For other affirmative defenses, see Instructions in Part C of this chapter. - 9.
-In cases involving issues of the duty of good faith and fair dealing implied in every contract, see Instruction 30:16 (non-insurance contract) and Chapter 25, Bad Faith Breach of Insurance Contract.
+Instead, if supported by sufficient evidence, Instruction 5:2 should be given along with the damages instruction appropriate to the claim and the evidence in the case. - 9.
+For other affirmative defenses, see Instructions in Part C of this chapter.